 Why are Methane Stripping Plants Necessary?

-In the UK regulations are imposed to prevent sewer methane risks.
-Methane Stripping Plants (MSPs) are used.
-These are designed to reduce the dissolved methane present to achieve, 0.14mg/l methane, or lower.
-Globally, there are many water utility companies, governments, and regulatory authorities that also require leachate discharges to contain less than 0.14mg/l of dissolved methane, at all times.
+Globally, there are many water utility companies, governments, and regulatory authorities that also require leachate discharges to contain less than 0.14 mg/l of dissolved methane at all times.

 To comply with the limits placed on methane discharged to sewers, landfill owners and any other dischargers of leachate to public sewers must strip the methane out of their leachate.
 They do this to comply with the sewer discharge consent or agreement issued by the water company or local authority responsible for the sewer into which they discharge their leachate.